paulowoicho/msc_project/README.md

 ## Project Contents

     /experiments
-This directory contains all the notebooks used to run the experiments for this project
+This directory contains all the notebooks used to run the experiments for this project.
+It contains code used to explore the data, train the abstractive models, generate results, and upload the model to the HuggingFace Library.

     /summariser-package

 This directory contains the code used to make the Python Package that leverages the fine-tuned T5 model

+`reformat.py` and `data_extraction.py`

+These files contain the code used to extract the json transcripts from the compressed tar file they were distributed in and reformat them for easy use with Pandas.

+`podcast-testset.db`

+This file is a sample of the end result of extracting and reformating the distributed data.

 ## Results

 ### Quantitative